 Franciscan Garden (Františkánská zahrada)

-So, are you excited to discover these Prague’s hidden jewels?
+So, are you excited to discover Prague’s hidden jewels?
 Then, we highly recommend you choose this Prague tour where you can explore the city’s hidden gems.